coffee2code/hide-broken-shortcodes/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `hide-broken-shortcodes.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. Optionally filter 'hide_broken_shortcode' or 'hide_broken_shortcodes_filters' if you want to customize the behavior of the plugin